34-Year-Old Pitcher – Free Agent

 Blaine Boyer Contract Information:

-Signed a minor league contract with the Padres in January of 2014.
+Signed a minor league contract with the Twins in January of 2015 that includes an invite to spring training.

 To instantly reveal our fantasy analysis of every player – including Blaine Boyer – simply subscribe now.